argonautproject/subscriptions/backport-to-r4.md

-# Backporting R5 Subscriptions to R4
+# Back-porting R5 Subscriptions to R4

 The introduction of Topic-based Subscriptions targets FHIR R5, and marks a significant set of improvements to R4 Subscriptions.
 Still, given that FHIR R5 will not be published until roughly early 2021 (and implementation will lag further), it's useful to define a standard way to "back-port" R5 Subscriptions functionality to FHIR R4.
 This way, implementers invested in R4 can add Topic-based Subscriptions as an "à la carte" feature, gaining value early and laying a clear transition path.